DelphinPETER/TranslatorRepo/README.md

-Dirty Unicorns Translator Repositories
+AICP Translator Repositories
 ==========================

-The local manifest file needed for Dirty Unicorns's translators.
+The local manifest file needed for AICP's translators.

-These local_manifest file are dedicated for branch du50
+These local_manifest file are dedicated for branch AICP-lp5.1
 ------

 You need to be in your source folder.